monicahq/monica/readme.md

 ### Monetization

-The big topic.
-Yes, we plan to make money out of this tool to sustain it on the long run.
+While it's not the driving force behind this project, it would be great if the tool could generate money, so we could work full time on it and sustain it on the long run.
 We are a big fan of [Sentry](https://sentry.io), Wordpress and GitLab and we believe this kind of business model is inspiring, where everyone wins.

+If you want to have it for free with all the features, run the project yourself on a server you own.
+However, if you want to support the development of the project, here is what you can do:

 * On https://monicahq.com, Monica will be offered in two versions.
 Note that this can change anytime as we are trying different business models to see if this project can be sustained in the long run:
   * a free plan: